 Volume capacity: 2,000,054,960,128 bytes.

-The 2TB device is twice the thickness of, and heavier than, the 1TB device, which is reasonable, though we get spoiled by tech toys getting smaller and lighter and cheaper all the time.
-I still tell anyone who will listen that when I arrived at Edinburgh University in 1986 its entire computer storage was at about the 1.5GB mark, so I should not begrudge a little more heft from something three orders of magnitude more capacious!
+The 2TB device is twice the thickness of, and heavier than, the 1TB device, which is reasonable.
+Though we do get spoiled by tech toys getting smaller and lighter and cheaper all the time.
+I still tell anyone who will listen that when I arrived at Edinburgh University in 1986 its entire computer storage was at about the 1.5GB mark.
+So I should not begrudge a little more heft from something three orders of magnitude bigger!
 (Official dimensions of this 2.5" drive: 129mm x 82mm x 20mm.)